design-sparx/scribble-vault/README.md

 yarn install
 ```

-Before running your Nextjs server, you will need to run your json server.
-This will server your local webserver
+Before running your Nextjs server, you must run your JSON server.
+This will serve your local web server
 at http://localhost:8000, using the following command.

 ```bash copy